celenityy/BadBlock/README.md

 ##### *2 Legitimate functionality can be defined as things that provide an actual benefit to the end user, that the user is actively choosing to take advantage of, and that is not harming their privacy or security to an unacceptable extent.
 For instance, BadBlock will not block `google.com` in any of the lists - Even though it's highly questionable from a privacy standpoint and I don't recommend using it, it also serves as a legitimate search engine that provides value to end-users.

-##### *3 These domains are generally harmless from a privacy perspective, as they only act when directly clicked.
-It only causes unnecessary breakage & headache, without any clear real-world benefits.
-There will be exceptions to this however when a domain used for referrals is also used for actual advertising/tracking & called on its own (ex. `Adjust` domains & Google `AdService` Domains).
+##### *3 While these domains are used for tracking, it's undesirable to block them on the network level, due to the breakage caused.
+We still block these domains on the separate `Click Tracking` list though (which we recommend for browser users), and we also make exceptions and still block domains that are also used for other forms of tracking elsewhere (ex. `Adjust` domains & Google `AdService` Domains).

 <br>